uniqush/uniqush-push/examples/fcm-demo/README.md

 2024.
 The unit tests drive a mocked FCM, which proves uniqush builds the request it means to build — but not that Google agrees.
 This closes that gap.

+> **Verified on 1 September 2026.** Run against a real Firebase project and
+> Chrome: the provider registered, the browser returned a registration token,
+> and pushes were accepted by FCM and displayed on the device.
+A stale token
+> from an earlier run came back `UNREGISTERED` and was unsubscribed, so the
+> conservative unsubscribe mapping was exercised on real data too.
+>
+> Android has not been through this yet — the browser path covers the whole
+> server side, but not the `android` block.
+A report would be welcome.

 Everything here is free.
 FCM has no cost on Firebase's Spark plan, and unlike APNs there is no paid developer programme to join.